Mao suit: Origins

-In the early 1900s, Chinese schools began adopting high-collared military tunics with three pockets and five buttons, prefiguring the Zhongshan suit, while in 1905, in the aftermath of the Russo-Japanese War, Sun Yat-sen had a Yokohama tailor shop design a coat based on a Japanese uniform.
-By 1914, Sun had been photographed wearing a military-style tunic similar to the Zhongshan suit, except with seven buttons, and the next year, had a Nanjing tailor shop alter another Japanese army uniform into a tunic.
-By the time of Sun's death in 1925, the Zhongshan suit became frequently mentioned in writing.
+Chinese schools began adopting high-collared Western and European military tunics, with three pockets and five buttons in the early 1900s, which is an early version of the Zhongshan suit.
+With the increased militarisation of Qing China, military-style clothing increased in popularity.
+As early as 1905, in the aftermath of the Russo-Japanese War, Sun Yat-sen had a Yokohama tailor shop design a coat based on a Japanese uniform (which was based on the Prussian Waffenrock), likely the plain military-style jacket that he was photographed wearing circa 1912 which was arguably the forebear of the Zhongshan suit.
+By 1914, Sun had been photographed wearing another military-style tunic that was recognisably the Zhongshan suit except with seven buttons instead of five, and the next year, had a Nanjing tailor shop alter another uniform into a tunic.
+By the time of Sun's death in 1925, the name of the Zhongshan suit became frequently mentioned in writing such as in tailor's advertising or newspapers.
+In 1925, boycotts of foreign businesses in the May 30th Movement led to widespread calls for citizens to adopt the "Zhongshan suit", explictly "imitating the short coat that Mr. Zhongshan wore."
+By 1929, the new Chinese Nationalist government had designated the Zhongshan suit as the regulation dress of government officials.
+Later designs bear stronger resemblance to the French tunic and the later Stalin tunic.